p1r0j/tAsty/README.md

 3.  `./tAsty.sh --setup`

 4. Follow the instructions printed to your terminal.
-From here, you will simply copy/paste the line that **tAsty setup** provided (i.e. `source /home/tastyUser/Git/tAsty/tAsty.sh`) to the bottom (or some other empty area) of your ~/.bashrc file.
+From here, you will simply copy/paste the line that **tAsty setup** provided (e.g. `source /home/tastyUser/Git/tAsty/tAsty.sh`) to the bottom (or some other empty area) of your ~/.bashrc file.

 5. Finally, run the command `source ~/.bashrc`.
 Your command prompt should change, signifying a successful installation.